Karlee Hamilton, DNP, PMHNP-BC, APRN

 Kyle Joyner graduated from the University of Wyoming with a Master’s in Social Work in 2016.
 Following which, he moved to Casper, WY and had been working as a mental health therapist with clients who were incarcerated and being released from the correctional system.
 In January 2020, he moved from Casper, WY to Helena, MT to work for Many Rivers Whole Health.
 He is trained in Eye Movement Desensitization & Reprocessing (EMDR) and specializes in working with adults who are seeking treatment for trauma, depression, and anxiety.
 He enjoys the great outdoors, particularly hiking, biking, and evening walks.
 In addition, he is an avid reader and also enjoys cooking, working on jigsaw puzzles and practices meditation on a regular basis.

 Dr. Eva LaRocque, MD

-Dr. Eva LaRocque has worked at the Center since 2001 and her role as the Chief Medical Officer is to supervise staff doctors, APRNs, RNs, and LPNs.
+Dr. Eva LaRocque has worked at Many Rivers Whole Health since 2001 and her role as the Chief Medical Officer is to supervise staff doctors, APRNs, RNs, and LPNs.
 She completed her undergraduate degree at Montana State University, earned her medical degree at the University of New Mexico School of Medicine in Albuquerque, and completed her residency program in psychiatry at the University of Wisconsin Hospital and Clinics in Madison, Wisconsin.
 She provides services to adult clients.